Warriors Orochi 4

 Warriors Orochi 4, released as Musou Orochi 3 (無双OROCHI 3, Musō Orochi Surī) in Japan, is a 2018 hack and slash video game developed by Koei Tecmo and Omega Force for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch.
-It is the fifth installment of the crossover series Warriors Orochi, a combination of the Dynasty Warriors and Samurai Warriors series.
+It is the fifth and final installment of the crossover series Warriors Orochi, a combination of the Dynasty Warriors and Samurai Warriors series.
 The game was released in Japan on September 27, 2018, and in North America and Europe in October.

-An updated version, titled Warriors Orochi 4: Ultimate (known in Japan as Musou Orochi 3: Ultimate (無双OROCHI 3, Musō Orochi Surī Arutimeito), was released in Japan on December 19, 2019, and was released in North America and Europe on February 14, 2020.
+An updated version, titled Warriors Orochi 4 Ultimate (known in Japan as Musou Orochi 3 Ultimate (無双OROCHI 3, Musō Orochi Surī Arutimeito), was released in Japan on December 19, 2019, and was released in North America and Europe on February 14, 2020.